oxtopus/console/README.md

-By running ``python setup.py develop`` you installed the package in development mode, which basically means that the current source tree was installed into your path by means of creating a tools.egg-link file in your site-packages directory (currently in your active virtualenv) that links to the current directory.
-Among other things, it also created some commands in bin/ (currently part of your path, again, thanks to virtualenv).
+By running ``python setup.py develop`` you installed the package in development mode, which basically means that the current source tree was installed into your path by means of creating a ``tools.egg-link`` file in your ``site-packages`` directory (currently in your active virtualenv) that links to the current directory.
+Among other things, it also created some commands in ``bin/`` (currently part of your path, again, thanks to virtualenv).

-This process lets you test the package installation process without interfering with your system environment, while still being able to make changes without having to repeatedly re-install the package.
+This process lets you test the package installation process without interfering with your system environment while still being able to make changes without having to repeatedly re-install the package.
 Ultimately, when your package is installed as an egg, the changes will be made at the system level (or user level, if installing to ``~/.local``, which is recommended)